StevenWeir038/Scientia-Geographia-Quiz/README.md

 - One question and four multiple choice answers
 - The selected answer has a different format
 - The user can change their mind and select a different answer before clicking next button to move to next question (many similar quizes lack this feature)
-- Shuffle functionality using the [*Fisher/Yates*](https://bost.ocks.org/mike/shuffle/) method.
-This enables the application to ask the same number of questions which are consistently varied each time it is played.
+- Shuffle functionality using the *Fisher/Yates* This consistently varies the same number of questions each time the quiz runs.
 This was noted by regular players during testing.

 ### Score Tracker
 ![Score Tracker](docs/readme/quiz-answer-feedback.png "Score Tracker")

-Ten elements are hard coded into the html to provide the user constant on their progress / current performance.
+Ten `circle` divs are hard coded into the html to provide the user constant on their progress / current performance.

 Elements are color coded and mean the following:
 - *Yellow* shows the question the user is currently on.
 This supplements the question number display in the quiz info bar above the question
-- *Gray* shows the user didn't confirm an answer on the previous question before the 30 second countdown reached zero.
+- *Gray* shows the user didn't confirm an answer on the previous question before time ran out.
 - *Red* shows a wrong answer
 - *Green* shows a correct answer

 ## Results Section
 ![Results Section](docs/readme/results.png "Results Section")

-The results modal provides the user with:
+The results modal provides users with:
-- Their total score out of 10
+- The total score out of 10
-- A bespoke message comprised of the name they provided with text feedback based on their score.
+- A bespoke message comprised of the player's name with text feedback based on their score.
-- Links are provided to notable geographers through the ages to give the user an extra learning boost.
+- Links to notable geographers through the ages to give the user an extra learning boost.
 - A REPLAY button

 # Browser Testing